Alinagaria825/nd00333_AZMLND_C2/starter_files/README.md

 # Operationalizing Machine Learning

 ## Project Overview
-In this project we demostrate how to Opertionalize Machine Learing in Azure ML Studio.
-Here we used a [Bank Marketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) and  Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
-We also create, publish, and consume a pipeline.
+In this project, we demonstrate how to Operationalize Machine Learning in Azure ML Studio.
+Here I used the [Bank Marketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) to create an Automate ML run experiment, then deployed the best model generated from the run.
+I obtained the REST endpoint for the best model and the Swagger documentation for the model and then I was able to consume the model endpoint.
+Finally, I created, deployed, and publish a pipeline with the help of the Python SDK.

-Throught out this project we use both Azure ML Studio and th Python SDK.
-We start with authentication and then run an Automated ML experiment to deploy the best model.
-Once the best model is selected we run the logs.py fle to enable Application Insigts which allows rview informaton hen consumng the service.
-Finally we create, publish and interact with a pipeline developed in a Jupyter Notebook.

 ## Architectural Diagram
 ![azureml](screenshots/azureml_architecture.png)